 At the beginning of the academic year, each year group will be involved in the Week Without Walls.
 This programme takes students off the regular timetable and engages them in community service and teambuilding activities.
-Most year levels will travel to places outside of Lilongwe, which will require overnight camping.
-This is an integral part of the programme and it is expected that all students participate fully this week.
+Most grade levels will travel to places outside of Lilongwe, which will require overnight camping.
+This is an integral part of the programme and includes a focus on service activities.